ongyuann/ongyuann.github.io/_posts/2020-05-31-htb-resolute.md

 naoki
 ```

-Then we can do a simple loop through all users and attempt to authenticate with the password `Welcome123!` by using `smbclient`:
+We can do a simple loop through all users and attempt to authenticate with the password `Welcome123!` by using `smbclient`:
 ```
 for i in $(cat users.txt);do echo "[+] $i" && smbclient -L resolute.htb -U $i%"Welcome123!";done
 ```